-(1) The King in Council may from time to time, by regulations, direct on what goods a drawback of the whole or any part of the duties paid on the importation thereof may be granted, and the conditions under which such drawback shall be allowed.

-(2) Notwithstanding anything hereinbefore contained in this section all drawbacks payable under any Act repealed by this Act shall be paid or allowed under this Act until cancelled by direction of the King in Council under this section.
+- (1) The Minister may from time to time, by regulations, direct on what goods a drawback of the whole or any part of the duties paid on the importation thereof may be granted, and the conditions under which such drawback shall be allowed. - (2) Notwithstanding anything hereinbefore contained in this section all drawbacks payable under any Act repealed by this Act shall be paid or allowed under this Act until cancelled by direction of the Minister under this section.

-40 Declaration by owners of goods exported on drawback.
+39 Declaration by owners of goods exported on drawback

-The owner of any goods on which drawback is claimed shall make and subscribe a declaration on a prescribed form of debenture that the conditions under which drawback is allowed have been fulfilled, and, in the case of goods exported or put on board an aircraft or ship for use as stores, that such goods have been actually exported or put on board for use as stores, as the case may be, and have not been returned and are not intended to be returned to the Kingdom and that such owner at the time of entry of such goods was and continues to be entitled to the drawback thereon.
+The owner of any goods on which drawback is claimed shall make and subscribe a declaration on a prescribed form of debenture that the conditions under which drawback is allowed have been fulfilled, and, in the case of goods exported or put on board an aircraft or ship for use as stores, that such goods have been actually exported or put on board for use as stores, as the case may be, and have not been returned and are not intended to be returned to Tuvalu and that such owner at the time of entry of such goods was and continues to be entitled to the drawback thereon.

-41 Certification of debenture.
+40 Certification of debenture

-Every sum of money which shall be due upon any debenture Certification shall be paid on the prescribed form of debenture certified by the Collector.
+Every sum of money which shall be due upon any debenture shall be paid on the proper debenture certified by the Customs Officer.

-42 Evidence of landing or disposal of drawback goods
+41 Evidence of landing or disposal of drawback goods

-The Collector may require the owner to produce satisfactory evidence of the landing or disposal of any goods before certifying any debenture.
+The Customs Officer may require the owner to produce satisfactory evidence of the landing or disposal of any goods before certifying any debenture.

-43 Time limit for debenture payment.
+42 Time limit for debenture payment

-No debenture for any drawback shall be paid after the expiration of one year or such further time as the Controller may allow from the date of entry of any goods for drawback or from the date of the performance of the conditions on which drawback is allowed, as the case may require, or, in the case of goods exported or put on board an aircraft or ship for use as stores, from the date of putting the same on board the exporting or using aircraft or ship.
+No debenture for any drawback shall be paid after the expiration of 1 year or such further time as the Minister may allow from the date of entry of any goods for drawback, or from the date of the performance of the conditions on which drawback is allowed, as the case may require, or, in the case of goods exported or put on board an aircraft or ship for use as stores, from the date of putting the same on board the exporting or using aircraft or ship.

-44 Refund of duties overpaid.
+43 Refund of duties overpaid

-Subject to sections 77 and 80, any sum of money which has been overpaid as duties may be refunded at any time within one year, or such time as the Controller may allow after such payment on proof of such overpayment.
+Subject to sections 77 and 80 any sum of money not less than \$2 which has been overpaid may be refunded at any time within 1 year after such payment on proof of such overpayment.

-PART III. - ARRIVAL AND REPORT OF AIRCRAFT AND SHIPS, LANDING OF PASSENGERS AND UNLOADING, REMOVAL AND DELIVERY OF GOODS
+PART III - ARRIVAL AND REPORT OF AIRCRAFT AND SHIPS, LANDING OF PASSENGERS AND UNLOADING, REMOVAL AND DELIVERY OF GOODS

-45 Procedure on arrival.
+44 Procedure on arrival

-If any aircraft or ship arriving in the Kingdom -
+If any aircraft or ship arriving in Tuvalu -